 Denial of class certification reversed

-Following the oral argument, a panel of three appellate judges reversed the decision of the district court to deny class certification and remanded the case back to district court.
-The Ninth Circuit reversal order states that the existence of the defect and Ford’s duty to disclose it to consumers are common questions among all members of a proposed class.
+In 2012, the court denied Plaintiff's motion for class certification.
+We successfully petitioned the United States Court of Appeals for the Ninth Circuit for permission to appeal that ruling.
+Following additional briefing and oral argument, a panel of three appellate judges reversed the decision of the district court to deny class certification.
+The Ninth Circuit reversal order held that the existence of the defect and Ford’s duty to disclose it to consumers were questions common to all members of the proposed class.

 Ford Provides Notice, Free Repairs, and Repair Reimbursements to Affected Drivers

 In late 2012, Ford sent letters to vehicle owners telling them that "it may be possible to experience a momentary engine idle RPM surge when stopped or during low speed driving maneuvers such as in a parking lot or driveway."
 The letter went on to say that "If your vehicle exhibits engine idle RPM surge as described above, and your vehicle is within the indicated time/mileage limitations, Ford Motor Company has authorized your dealer to clean the throttle body and reprogram the Powertrain Control Module free of charge (parts and labor) to improve idle quality and low speed driveability."